parsa-epfl/cloudsuite/docs/benchmarks/data-serving-relational.md

 # Data Serving (PostgreSQL)

-The Data Serving benchmark (based on PostgreSQL 15) uses [sysbench][sysbench] and [sysbench-tpcc][sysbench-tpcc] as a load generator.
+The Data Serving benchmark (based on PostgreSQL 15) uses [sysbench][sysbench] and [sysbench-tpcc][sysbench-tpcc] as the load generator.
 With several different [aspects][difference-tpcc] from the standard TPC-C, it can still reflect most of the important properties of the TPC-C workload.
 One of the most widely used workloads from sysbench (`oltp_read_write`) is also wrapped for measurement.

 ### Dockerfiles
 Supported tags and their respective `Dockerfile` links:
 - `server` contains PostgreSQL 15, and by default it opens the prompt using user `postgres`.
 - `client` contains sysbench, sysbench-tpcc, and template load generation script to run the workload.

 ### Server Container